 Gods and Kings is the story of King Hezekiah, heir to the throne of King David.
 When his evil father plots to sacrifice him, Hezekiah’s mother, Abijah, searches frantically for a way to save him.
 But only two men can help her, and neither of them seems trustworthy.
 In a time and place engulfed by violence, treachery, and infidelity to Yahweh, Abijah and her son must discover the one true Source of strength if they are to save themselves and their country.
 Book 1 of Chronicles of the Kings.
 Click HERE for the current price.

-You can also use this resource with help on your Christian Women’s Book Club List.
+You can also use this resource to help you find good books for a Christian women’s book club.
 Some friends and I are starting what we are calling a “No Pressure Book Club” in January.
 Each person will pick their own book and once a month she will share a little about what she learned.
 If she didn’t finish the book after one month, that’s ok!
 The point is that we come together and find out what God is showing one another.
 We have already seen that several on this list make the best Christian book club books!

 Several of these authors also have podcasts and you check them out by going to my post Top Christian Podcasts for Women!